dante0527/CS-255-Systems/README.md

 ### How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

+I approach designing software at a high level/system level by first thinking about things in a very abstract way, without much fine-grain detail.
+I tend to use a lot of words like "thing" and "something", because exactly what those things are, probably data, does not matter yet.
+We must first understand how and where things move, before understanding why they move how they do, which can be discovered by looking at what is the actual input.
+UML models are an amazing tool, and I love how you can sketch them out on your own and create your own style with them, as long as it fits mostly within the universally accepted guidelines.
+These tools are amazing not only for understanding a system more yourself, but a lot of people in engineering or business working with engineers are visual learners, so it helps to communicate your ideas about a system to them.
+This would also pretty much work for anyone who is not super technical.